rub/sublime-text-3-config/README.md

 Customize the UI
 ----------------

-Install [Spacegray](https://github.com/kkga/spacegray) theme to redifine the whole UI and add a new syntax highlighting.
+Install [Seti_UI](https://packagecontrol.io/packages/Seti_UI) and [Spacegray](https://github.com/kkga/spacegray) themes to redifine the whole UI and add a new syntax highlighting.

 Install the packages
 --------------------